Build AI agents for your help desk. Keep KB gaps, ticket flow, and team performance visible.

 Quick answer

-An AI help desk agent helps help desk managers build agents that audit knowledge base coverage, track team performance, and surface ticket bottlenecks across the tools they already use.
+An AI help desk assistant helps help desk managers build AI assistants that audit knowledge base coverage, track team performance, and surface ticket bottlenecks across the tools they already use.
 With Pinksheep, you describe the job in plain English, review the plan, and stay in control before important actions run.

 AI Help Desk Agent helps your team handle repetitive work in plain English.
 Pinksheep connects to Freshdesk, Zendesk, Jira, Slack, and your help desk tools, shows you the plan, and helps you stay in control before anything important changes.